maltaisn/recurpickerlib/README.md

 ## Changelog
 View [changelog](CHANGELOG.md).

+## Credits
+- Thanks to [David Vavra](https://github.com/davidvavra) and his translators for translating to 10 languages.

 ## Translations
 This library is only available in English and in French for now.
 If you make a translation please send a pull request!